 Our Administrative Assistant provides support to the Minister and all other staff, officers, boards and committees.
 Fred is a graduate of Attleboro High and Norwich University.
-He is retired from Brown Brothers Harriman & Co. as a programming project leader and from the Army Reserve as a Lieutenant Colonel in Personnel and Administration.
+He is retired from Brown Brothers Harriman & Co. as a programming project leader and from the U.S. Army Reserve as a Lieutenant Colonel in Personnel and Administration.
 He is a life-long member of Second Church, having been active in youth groups and Scouting early on, and passing through most of the committees of the church since starting his family.
-He describes his current position as the greatest retirement job he could hope for, working closely with several hundred of his closest friends.
-He is also the Church Curator and is active in the music programs and other areas.
-Fred lives in North Attleboro with his wife Sandy who is also very active in the church.
-They are the proud parents of three and grandparents of ten.

 Bill MacPherson has been Director of Music at Second Congregational Church, Attleboro, for 25 years, first from 1986-1993 and, currently, since 2002.
 At Second Church he is not only the organist but also directs the Adult Choir and the Handbell Choir.